PurpleKingdomGames/virtual-gloomhaven-board/README.md

 to join your game.
 Share your room code via a chat app, SMS, email, or [carrier pigeon](https://tools.ietf.org/html/rfc2549) and ask everyone to change to that code.
-The room code can be changed by using the menu icon in the top left, and selecting `Connection Settings`.
+The room code can be changed by using the menu icon in the top left, and selecting `Settings`.
 If you're streaming or recording your game then you may want to hide your room code using the same menu.

 ### Adding Players